-You don’t want to arrive at your office feeling stress and bored to work.
-You want to make it a place where you will look forward to go and to do things.
+You don’t want to arrive at your office feeling stressed and bored to work.
+You want to make it a place where you will look forward to going and doing things.

 8. Segment your workstation with a different purpose

-By now, you should know that different types of environment can affect us differently.
+By now, you should know that different types of environments can affect us differently.
 Hence, we can make use of this to create a workplace for different purposes.

 Our brains love habits and will try to associate certain characteristics with different places.
 For example, when we get into our bedroom, our brain knows that it is time to sleep.
 And when we get to your workstation, your brains know that you are ready to work.

-Every morning when I sit in front of my computer after breakfast, my brain knows that I’m ready to write articles.
+Every morning when I sit in front of my computer after breakfast, my brain knows that I’m ready to write articles and create content.

 You can also apply this technique to different devices that you used each day.

 You can associate using the desktop for article writing, a laptop for checking and answering emails, and use tablet solely for reading.
 This is exactly how writer Gregory Ciotti approaches his work.

 Segment your workstation so that every task has its own work style.

 Steve Jobs, the late co-founder of Apple was known for his walking meetings.
 Even Facebook’s founder and CEO, Mark Zuckerberg, has also been found holding meetings on standing.